Philip Gross and Peter Reddick

 Published in an edition of 190 standard copies and 10 specials.

-The wood engravings in The Abstract Garden are of the more modern style that Peter Reddick started to produce in his later years.
+The wood engravings in The Abstract Garden are of the more modern style that Reddick started to produce in his later years.
 I really like this departure from his usual work, and think that many of the engravings printed here show Reddick at his very best.
 As for the writing, the poems are equally fine.
-I don’t own a great deal of Philip Gross’s poetry, but that which I do have – this volume included – is superb.
+I don’t own a great deal of Gross’s poetry, but that which I do have – this volume included – is superb.

 This very well designed and finely printed edition is an exceptional collaboration where all parties involved have brought out the very best in each other.
 As a final note, I’d like to say that I love the slipcase.
-The deep rust cloth is a gorgeous choice of colour, and the printed label featuring the Peter Reddick engraving is the perfect finishing touch.
+The deep rust cloth is a gorgeous choice of colour, and the printed label featuring a Reddick engraving is the perfect finishing touch.

 Click here to see more of the edition on the Old Stile Press website, where copies may still be available.